-Whether it’s thunderstorms or fireworks, these common summer occurrences can also be a frequent source of stress for pets and lead to unwanted behaviors like excessive vocalization, inappropriate elimination, pacing, and hiding.
+Whether it’s thunderstorms or fireworks, these common summer occurrences are a frequent source of stress for pets and can lead to unwanted behaviors like excessive vocalization, inappropriate elimination, pacing, and hiding.
 Here are a few ways to help your pets remain calm:

 - Provide a quiet, comfortable space where they can feel safe